webframp/sfn-vault/README.md

-# SparkleFormation Vault Read Callback
+# SparkleFormation Vault Callback

 Provides a mechanism to read dynamic credentials for use with AWS Orchestration APIs from a [Vault](https://www.vaultproject.io/intro/getting-started/dynamic-secrets.html) secret backend.

+Also provides a method to set and store template parameters in a configured Vault instance.
+This is implemented by handling a custom parameter 'type'.

 **This is early alpha quality code**